charlesbrandt/public/code/test/cypress.md

 });
 ```

-The above example works with a [Feathers API](/code/api/feathers.md)
+The above example works with a Feathers API.

 ### Create a special route